ayeks/devsecops-reference-architectures/README.md

 * Optional: Link to the source for more information
 * Optional: Summary of the architecture.
 What makes it special?
 Where does it differentiate?
 What is the problem it solves?
 * Optional: Software stack.
 That makes it easier to search for architectures that use a specific tool.

+### Acknowledgements

+Thanks to [Sonatype](https://sonatype.com) and their [reference architecture slideset](https://de.sonatype.com/devsecops-reference-architectures) ([mirror](https://waterplacid.files.wordpress.com/2018/04/devsecops-reference-architectures-2018.pdf)).

+Most of the referenced tools can be found in the more structured [Awesome DevSecOps list](https://github.com/devsecops/awesome-devsecops).

 ## Architectures